baer1/dentex.github.io/source/apps/youtubedownloader/index.markdown

 - Use the Dashboard to interact with downloaded video (audio extraction/conversion/mux and file management).

 ##FEATURES
+- [NEW] Search for YouTube videos whithin the app
-- Download of YouTube videos (support for remote download to another PC via SSH);
+- Download locally (support for remote download to another PC via SSH);
 - Support for any format/quality available from YouTube;
 - Audio extraction/conversion to mp3 via item menu in the Dashboard;
 - Mux Audio- and Video-only streams into a complete video (to enjoy HD resolutions available as separated streams only);